raghavmecheri/InterviewPrep/InterviewNotes.md

 - Usually used to store items to preserve order
 - Queues can be <b>directly</b> implemented using LinkedLists.

+### Dequeues

+- Double ended queues
+- Insertion and deletion are involved from both ends of the queue [Double Ended Queue]
+- Dequeue doesn't conform to LIFO and FIFO - it can if you want it do, but it doesn't <b>have</b> to

 ### Common Questions

 - Single Array to maintain 3 stacks: